What is a CV?

 STEP 7

-Add your degrees
+Add your qualifications

 The education section usually appears last on your CV.
-If you have more than one entry, list them in reverse chronological order, starting with the most recent.
+If you have more than one entry, list them in chronological order, starting with the most recent.
 For each entry, include the degree or qualification earned, the course of study, the name of the institution, and the year of graduation.
 This format ensures that employers can easily see your most recent and relevant educational achievements.

 Education